 What can be more convenient than the opportunity to buy and sell products in just a few clicks?
 In 2020, more than 2 billion people bought goods online.
-The same year, eCommerce sales worldwide were estimated at $4.28 trillion.
-With more and more businesses entering this market, we should take a look at all ecommerce trends you need to follow to stay competitive.
+In the same year, eCommerce sales worldwide reached $4.28 trillion.
+More and more businesses entered this industry.
+So, we decided to take a look at the latest ecommerce trends to follow for you to stay competitive.

-Do you want to open an eCommerce business?
-Then check out the 10-step guide not to miss anything vital and accumulate the necessary resources.
-And if you have an online store and want to know what is waiting for retail in the future — let’s move to the discussion.
+Do you want to open an online business?
+Check out the 10-step guide not to miss anything vital and develop a good plan.
+And if you have an ecommerce store and want to know what is waiting for retail in the future — let’s move to the discussion.

-With the rise of the pandemic, BOPIS (buy online and pick up in store) became a necessity.
-Retailers couldn’t allow clients to enter a brick-and-mortar store and thus offered them either delivery service or curbside pickup.
-The convenience and speed of the second helped to turn it into one of the growing trends in online shopping.
-By 2024, the click and collect market in the US is projected to grow to $140 billion.
+With the rise of the pandemic, BOPIS (Buy Online and Pick Up in Store) became a necessity.
+Retailers couldn’t allow clients to enter a brick-and-mortar store.
+Thus, they offered them either delivery service or curbside pickup.
+Retail customers liked the convenience and speed of the second option.
+It turned into one of the growing trends in online shopping.
+By 2024, the US click-and-collect market is projected to grow to $140 billion.

-As for the trends of B2B e-commerce, online shoppers see how the B2C experiences are changing.
-They also expect that B2B sellers will be able to fulfill orders faster.
-To facilitate order fulfillment and streamline the processes, B2B companies will have to use automation like order management software or robots (as Shopify does).
-With order management systems, supply chain management can be extremely simplified across multiple sales touchpoints.
+With order management systems, they streamline supply chain management across multiple sales touchpoints.
 Also, there are other alternatives such as third-party fulfillment (3PL) or warehouse automation.
-3PL is a good option for growing online stores looking for ways to minimize their expenditures.
+3PL is a good option for growing ecommerce stores that look for ways to minimize expenditures.

 B2B ecommerce should drive environmental and social sustainability initiatives.
 Especially, it concerns ecommerce brands performing in high-risk sectors.
-Adrian King, Co-Chair of KPMG IMPACT, appeals to business leaders to help fight the biodiversity crisis right now since those neglecting such issues will be scrutinized very soon.
+Adrian King, Co-Chair of KPMG IMPACT, appeals to online business leaders.
+He encourages leaders to help fight the biodiversity crisis right now.
+And vendors who neglect such issues will be scrutinized very soon.

-More and more prominent eCommerce companies pledge to implement practices that are environmentally friendly in the future.
+More and more prominent eCommerce companies pledge to implement environmentally friendly practices.
 Amazon, for example, intends to go completely carbon-free by 2040.
-Companies that become “green” sooner raise their chances of becoming major players in the online retail market in the coming years.
+Companies that become “green” increase their chances of being major players in the online retail market in the coming years.

 Some of the steps that you can take towards embracing green consumerism: